How Do I Make Sure I Poop Before a Race?

 Man, my kids would love that I’m writing about potty talk, but this is important.
 Because being constipated while running can be miserable: it can mess with your mental game as much as your physical.

 I am asked often by my athletes and friends how to make sure to poop before a race—and what to do if the BM mood strikes them mid-run.
 In fact, I recently traveled to a race with a friend who was experiencing marathon constipation.
-It was distressing to her as she carb loaded that everything that was going in wasn’t going out.\
+It was distressing to her as she carb loaded that everything that was going in wasn’t going out.

-How do I make myself poop?
+How do I make myself poop before I run?

 Wake up early and drink coffee.